FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/9X_Frontends_Ops/91_UI_Shell_Layout.md

 This section aligns with ISO/IEC/IEEE 29148:2018 for requirements specification and IEEE 1016:2017 for design documentation.
 Normative content resides in §91.5 and §91.7; informative context appears elsewhere.

 ## Mobile companion and embedded roadmap
 - **CompanionRemote (today):** Android builds speak gRPC directly while iOS falls back to gRPC-Web through an Envoy/grpcwebproxy sidecar.
-The connection center covers discovery, TLS/auth, and reconnect states so the same UI ships as a remote monitor for Core + AgIO rigs.【F:docs/sections/1X_Platform_Foundations/13-ADR-003 - Use Avalonia for the cross-platform Nexus UI shell.md†L24-L31】
+The connection center covers discovery, TLS/auth, and reconnect states so the same UI ships as a remote monitor for Core + AgIO rigs.【F:docs/sections/1X_Platform_Foundations/13-ADR-001 - Use Avalonia for the Nexus Desktop UI Shell.md†L24-L33】
 - **LocalInProc (next):** Package Core as a library referenced by the Avalonia app.
-DI swaps the transport to an in-process adapter, enabling “lite” offline workflows with feature gates and local telemetry persistence on mobile devices.【F:docs/sections/1X_Platform_Foundations/13-ADR-003 - Use Avalonia for the cross-platform Nexus UI shell.md†L32-L36】
+DI swaps the transport to an in-process adapter, enabling “lite” offline workflows with feature gates and local telemetry persistence on mobile devices.【F:docs/sections/1X_Platform_Foundations/13-ADR-001 - Use Avalonia for the Nexus Desktop UI Shell.md†L33-L37】
 - **LocalOutOfProc (later):** Embed Core as a self-contained binary launched via platform services (Android foreground service, Windows/Linux process).
-The UI continues using gRPC against `127.0.0.1`, preserving crash isolation, logging, and security patterns shared with desktop shells.【F:docs/sections/1X_Platform_Foundations/13-ADR-003 - Use Avalonia for the cross-platform Nexus UI shell.md†L36-L42】
+The UI continues using gRPC against `127.0.0.1`, preserving crash isolation, logging, and security patterns shared with desktop shells.【F:docs/sections/1X_Platform_Foundations/13-ADR-001 - Use Avalonia for the Nexus Desktop UI Shell.md†L37-L44】
-- **AgIO convergence:** Android platforms extend the same transport abstraction to USB-OTG serial, Bluetooth SPP, and BLE so AgIO features can move in-process once the mobile host proves stable, while iOS companions remain remote-first and rely on BLE/Wi-Fi to reach bridge hardware.【F:docs/sections/1X_Platform_Foundations/13-ADR-003 - Use Avalonia for the cross-platform Nexus UI shell.md†L43-L44】
+- **AgIO convergence:** Android platforms extend the same transport abstraction to USB-OTG serial, Bluetooth SPP, and BLE so AgIO features can move in-process once the mobile host proves stable, while iOS companions remain remote-first and rely on BLE/Wi-Fi to reach bridge hardware.【F:docs/sections/1X_Platform_Foundations/13-ADR-001 - Use Avalonia for the Nexus Desktop UI Shell.md†L44-L45】

 ## Open questions
 - Which screens must be mirrored vs. reimagined for mobile?